Making a Will

 - Friends, charities, and other organisations the person may have wanted to support will not receive anything

-- If the deceased person has no surviving relatives at all, their property and possessions may go to the Crown
+- If the deceased person has no surviving relatives at all, their possessions may go to the Crown

 - Who will carry out the instructions in the Will (the executor/s)